ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-01-18-kubernetes-deployments.md

 *Ok, that's cool!
 I can now map what I know to this new Kubernetes concept!* So where did the confusion began?
 It began when I saw notes like these:

-> "Pods that (can) run multiple containers that need to work together." [("Understanding Pods", Kubernetes Documentation)](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/#understanding-pods)
+> "Pods (can) run multiple containers that need to work together." [("Understanding Pods", Kubernetes Documentation)](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/#understanding-pods)

 *Ok sure, that's new, I guess I can deal with that.*